 The key points of the new law you need to be aware of:

 - The law affects only the purchase and installation of new automatic garage doors and garage door openers.

 - Existing openers without battery backup will not need to be replaced unless the garage door is also being replaced.

 At Automatic Door Specialists, the safety of our customers always comes first.
-ADS is preparing now to be in full compliance with the new law, and will have in stock the latest and best selection of openers that provide battery backup.
+ADS stocks the latest and best selection of openers that provide battery backup.
 We are aware that there are unscrupulous installers who may be tempted to cheat on this law in order to use up existing inventory or undercut bids from law-abiding companies.
-We, however, will use the remaining months before the law goes into affect to prepare ourselves, including the on-going training of our specialists, to provide the same professionalism and integrity we always have.
+ADS specialists are fully trained to install and service this new generation of openers.
 Even if you do not anticipate needing to upgrade your opener, you may want to consider the value of a battery backup.
-Also, the BBUs (battery backups) require direct current (DC), so alternating current (AC) models will be effectively banned from future use.
+Also, the BBUs (battery backups) require direct current (DC), so alternating current (AC) models will be effectively banned from future installation.

 We also encourage you, as we have often mentioned in our blogs, to familiarize yourself with that bright red manual release cord and how to use it.
 A couple of minutes of testing in a relaxed, non-emergency situation may just prove to be a lifesaver.
 Regardless of the fire risks, there are other times this simple device can save you a lot of trouble.
 Being well informed and prepared is central to home safety, for this and many other matters.

 We welcome your questions, and, as always, will provide full, honest, and knowledgeable answers.